Bolex80/Complete-AI-Media-Center-Home-Lab/README.md

 - The network equipment (Routers,  Raspberry Pis, Swith, KVM and external HD) consume an average of 50-60W.
 - Main server in Idle 150-160 W. If I start using the GPU, it will rasise to 350 W aprox.

-## Cloud Instances (Oracle Cloud)
-### Main Cloud VM
+### Oracle Cloud VMs
+Additionally the configuration is supported by 2 additional cloud instances to ensure Zero Trust to most services.

-2 Cores 16GB RAM (VM.Standard.A1.Flex (Altra processor from Ampere))
+- Instance 1: 2 Cores 16GB RAM (VM.Standard.A1.Flex (Altra processor from Ampere))
-Running the following services:
-- Wireguard
-- Stirling PDF
-- Pi-Hole
-- SearXNG

-### Secondary Cloud VM
-2 Cores 8GB RAM (VM.Standard.A1.Flex (Altra processor from Ampere))
+- Instance 2: 2 Cores 8GB RAM (VM.Standard.A1.Flex (Altra processor from Ampere))
-Running the following services:
-- Panglolin
-- Crowdsec

 ##